Skip to main content

 high speed signal routing

-Figure 31: High-speed signals should not be routed at plane and PCB edges.
+Figure 31: High-speed signals should not be routed at a plane and PCB edges.

 Splitting power planes in high speed circuits